DnaBoss/chatRoom/MEMO.md

 ---

 # 4. impression:
-    when i start the interesting test,
-    but i did not do that in the end, because scrutinize require and what i     really want to show you.

-    I thing it has three main parts

     1. Coding Style
     2. Coding Habit
     3. Can i have master the programming language of javscript